Disability and mental health support

 - University staff were needed to help manage the situation

-Accommodation for students with disabilities
+Accommodation for disabled students

 Whether you have health concerns, a disability or just need extra support, we can make adjustments in your University accommodation.